NinjaWeedle/Sonic-TI-Blast/README.md

 How to run this game:
 --
 TI-83+/TI-84+:
-1: Send BLAST (BLASTMP if you have OS 2.53MP or higher) to Archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
-(FR: Envoyer BLAST à RAM ou à ARCHIVE pour MirageOS/DoorsCS7)
+1: Send BLAST (or BLASTMP if you have OS 2.53MP or higher) to archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
 2: Send Pic8.8xi to RAM.
-(FR: Envoie Pic8 à RAM)
 3: Run prgmBLAST.
-(FR: fonctionner prgmBLAST) For best results on calculators with OS 2.5.3MP or later, make sure to run this program while in classic mode.
+For best results on calculators with OS 2.5.3MP or later, make sure to run this program while in classic mode or use BLASTMP instead of BLAST.
 If you followed these steps correctly, you should see a title screen.

 TI-84+ CE: